What Is Epithelioid Mesothelioma?

 In addition to the traditional cancer treatment methods, epithelial mesothelioma patients may also get other types of treatment.

-Patients with epithelioid mesothelioma can access promising new treatment options through clinical trials, which test emerging treatments to improve survival rates and find a cure.
+Patients with this cell type can access promising new mesothelioma treatment options through clinical trials, which test emerging treatments to improve survival rates and find a cure.

-Treatment options such as gene therapy, cryotherapy, and others are becoming more available for mesothelioma patients thanks to clinical trials.
+Emerging treatment options such as gene therapy and cryotherapy are becoming more accessible for mesothelioma patients thanks to clinical trials.

-Further, mesothelioma immunotherapy was recently approved as a mainstream treatment after promising results in clinical trials.
+Further, mesothelioma immunotherapy was recently approved as a first-line treatment for pleural mesothelioma after it was shown to improve patient survival in clinical trials.

 Rare Types of Epithelial Mesothelioma Cells